BenCowen/SparseCoding/README.md

-### TO-DO
-* save dictionary objects
-* UPDATE: parameter search is now running on the devbox (so good dictionaries can be obtained repeatably)
-* put lua version on (maybe...)
+# Sparse Dictionary Learning
+It is often useful to represent a signal or image in terms of its basic building blocks.
+For example, a smiley-face can be efficiently described as "a circle, two dots, and a curve".
+At least, that is more efficient than "pixel 1: value 0.1.
+Pixel 2: value 1" and so on for thousands of pixels.
+This is a rudimentary example of "sparse representation"-- i.e., if we have a dictionary of shapes and curves, we can often describe an image as a weighted-sum of those dictionary elements.
+The fewer the number of dictionary atoms used, the more efficient/sparse the representation is.
+We refer to the list of weights to use as a "sparse code" when most of the weights are zero.

+This repository provides some basic experiments and tools for training a linear dictionary (e.g. for vectors, including vectorized image patches) from data.
+The training process yields a dictionary-- i.e. a matrix, whose rows are the dictionary elements-- which can be used along with a sparse code to represent a signal.

 ![CIFAR10](paramSearchResults/CIFAR1010_0210.png)
 ![F-mnist10](paramSearchResults/FashionMNIST10_0220.png)
 ![asirra16](paramSearchResults/ASIRRA16_0000.png)

-# Sparse Dictionary Learning
-This repository provides some basic experiments and tools for training a linear dictionary (e.g. for vectors, including vectorized image patches).
-The training process yields a dictionary-- i.e. a matrix, whose rows are _dictionary atoms_-- which can be used along with a sparse code to represent a signal.
+CIFAR, Fashion-MNIST, and ASIRRA- based atoms, with patch-sizes 10x10, 10x10, and 16x16, respectively.

 This procedure is originally described in "Emergence of simple-cell receptive field properties by learning a sparse code for natural images", by Olshausen and Field [Nature, 381:607–609, 1996](https://www.nature.com/articles/381607a0).
 It is famously used in "Learning Fast Approximations of Sparse Coding" (Gregor and Lecun) and recently in "LSALSA: efficient sparse coding in single and multiple dictionary settings" ([Cowen, Saridena, Choromanska](https://arxiv.org/abs/1802.06875)).